* Australian immigrant reported to be disgraced Mossad spy

 By Dan Williams

-In a separate measure to douse speculation of foul play, an Israeli court allowed the publication on Tuesday of the results of a judge's inquiry, completed two months ago, that said Zygier hanged himself in his cell.
+In a separate measure to douse speculation of foul play, an Israeli court allowed the publication of a judge's inquiry, completed two months ago, that said Zygier hanged himself in his cell.

 The investigation showed the prisoner looped a wet sheet around his neck, tied it to the bars of a bathroom window in his cell and hanged himself, choking to death.